SSDP-Dev/ssdp-labs/README.md

 ### Step 17

-TODO: Double check this.
-Might not work quite correctly

 Set up the domain to point to the production server

 This process is going to vary widely from name host to name host, but essentially: